-Signs of vitamin A deficiency include night blindness, fatigue, skin disorders, and a weakened immune system.
-Xerophthalmia (abnormal dryness and thickening of the conjunctiva and cornea) results from severe vitamin A deficiency and is a leading cause of blindness in the underdeveloped parts of the world.
+Vitamin A deficiency can cause symptoms.
+These can include night blindness, fatigue, skin issues, and a weakened immune system.
+Severe vitamin A problems can lead to blindness.
+This is a leading cause of blindness in some parts of the world.

-Beta-carotene is considered safe and does not appear to be toxic in large doses.
-However, high doses over a long period of time can lead to a condition known as carotenemia in which the skin becomes yellowish orange.
+Beta-carotene doesn’t seem to be toxic in large doses.
+But high doses over a long time can lead to carotenemia.
+This causes your skin to become yellowish orange.

-An excess of beta-carotene can pose a risk in individuals who cannot convert beta-carotene to vitamin A. This can be the case with individuals who suffer from hypothyroidism.
+Excess beta-carotene is a problem for certain people.
+This includes people who cannot convert beta-carotene to vitamin A. This can happen to people who suffer from hypothyroidism.

 There are no known contraindications to beta-carotene.

-Orlistat, a new drug for weight loss, has been shown to decrease absorption of both beta-carotene and vitamin E. It is unknown at this time if it reduces absorption of vitamin A.
+Orlistat, a medicine for weight loss, decreases how well beta-carotene and vitamin E are absorbed.
+It’s unknown if it reduces absorption of vitamin A.